 The fire at my former home at 383 JayBea Ct. in March 1991 was extensive.
-The roof was destroyed and all rooms gutted with the exception of a small family room that was formerly a garage.
+The roof was destroyed and all rooms gutted except for a small family room that was formerly a garage.

 My house sat in ruins until August 1992 because I was waiting for a settlement between my insurance company and insurance adjuster.
-Settlement could have been reached in January 1992 but Mona refused to sign off on a payment to our insurance adjuster.
+A settlement could have been reached in January 1992 but Mona refused to sign off on a payment to our insurance adjuster.

 My Daily Life Before Dating Again